Nisser111/team-management-app/backend/README.md

 ### Description

 Retrieves a list of all employees from the system.
-Returns the full details of all employees stored in the database.
+Returns employee details inside a structured response body, including success flags, messages, and data.

 ---